Your request is being processed, please wait.

 National Indigenous Peoples Day is a day to recognize and celebrate the long history, heritage, culture and diversity of First Nations, Métis and Inuit peoples.
 National Indigenous Peoples Day is celebrated on the summer solstice, the longest day of the year.
 For generations, First Nations, Inuit, and Métis communities have honoured this time by celebrating their rich cultures, languages, and traditions.
 The summer solstice holds profound spiritual and cultural meaning for many Indigenous Peoples, symbolizing renewal, connection, and joyful celebration.

-Learn more about National Indigenous Peoples Day.
+Learn more about the National Indigenous Peoples Day.

 Learn more about National Indigenous History Month.